-Putting together an Indonesia itinerary can be difficult for such a large and varied country.
-Whether you’re looking to get off-the-beaten-track in Bali or discover Indonesia hidden gems far further away from the well-known holiday spots, I’ve received a variety of recommendations to help you find beautiful and unique places you may not have thought of.
+Putting together an Indonesian itinerary can be difficult for such a large and varied country.
+Whether you’re looking to get off the beaten track in Bali or to discover Indonesia hidden gems far further away from the well-known holiday spots, I’ve received various recommendations to help you find beautiful and unique places you may not have thought about.

 Many hot spots are still worth a visit – I adored my Borobudur at sunrise experience, although it’s the most visited tourist attraction in Indonesia – so I don’t doubt they’re worth a spot on your itinerary.
-But sometimes it’s nice to learn about the lesser-known gems that hide between the attractions you’re already aware of.
-Whether you’re looking for an underrated spot in Bali or Java, or prefer a magical island getaway that’s rarely a sight on Indonesia itineraries, hopefully this post has what you’re looking for!
+But sometimes, it’s nice to learn about the lesser-known gems that hide between the attractions you already know of.
+Whether you’re looking for an underrated spot in Bali or Java, or prefer a magical island getaway that’s rarely a sight on Indonesia itineraries, hopefully, this post has what you’re looking for!

 by Annalisa of Travel Connect Experience